public class CollectionUtils extends java.lang.Object

 public static <K1,V1,K2,V2> java.util.Map<K2,V2> map(java.util.Map<K1,V1> map, java.util.function.Function<K1,? extends K2> keyMapper, java.util.function.Function<V1,? extends V2> valueMapper)

-s to all keys/values in the
+Functions to all keys/values in the

-collection and returns the resulting Map
+collection and returns the resulting Map.

 This method does not modify the original collection.